duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/12-electronics/10-circuitry/10-circuitry-simple.md

 ### Purpose:

-Give students the ability to recognize circuits within the drone.
+Give students a basic understanding of circuits used within the drone.

 ### Assessments and Evidence of Understanding